 Find Your Waxing Business Niche

 It may seem attractive to offer a multitude of services at your salon, in addition to waxing, to maximize your revenue, however, do not overwhelm yourself right off the bat with a crazy service menu.
 Not only will it be incredibly expensive to purchase all the necessary supplies and equipment for multiple different services, but it will be difficult to keep up with all the options.

 What sticks with clients is becoming the best at what you do in your area.
-If your passion is waxing - stick to that and own it!
+If your passion is brow waxing, for example - stick to that and own it!
 Work hard to perfect your technique and build your clientele in that area.
-Your niche customers will allow you to start exactly where you need to be and keep you away from giving into the temptation of exploring other services.
+Your niche customers will value your expertise in your waxing business.

-It's important to buy quality products for your new waxing business.
+It's important to buy quality products when starting a waxing business.
 There are numerous options on the market to choose from, so select the waxing products that best suit your preferences and waxing style.